jspecify/jspecify/docs/docs/spec.md

     `@NullUnmarked`, the type usage is in a null-marked scope.
 -   If the declaration is annotated with `@NullUnmarked` and *not* with `@NullMarked`, the type usage is *not* in a null-marked scope.
--   If the declaration is annotated with `@kotlin.Metadata`, then the type usage is *not* in a null-marked scope.
+-   If the declaration is a top-level class annotated with `@kotlin.Metadata`, then the type usage is *not* in a null-marked scope.

 > If a given declaration is annotated with both `@NullMarked` and